Ethics Opinions

 A negative response to the second request will, of course, answer the first request; and for that reason, the second request will be first addressed in this opinion.

-The Committee is, therefore, of the opinion that the representation of both parties to a no-fault divorce violates the Code of Professional Responsibility in general, and in particular Disciplinary Rules 5-105(A) and 5-105(C) and that it is, therefore, unethical for a lawyer to undertake such multiple representation.
-Finding as we do as to the second inquiry, the first inquiry presented becomes moot in that the dual representation should not have been undertaken in the first instance.
+The Committee is, therefore, of the opinion that the representation of both parties to a no-fault divorce violates the Rule 1.7, MRPC, and that it is, therefore, unethical for a lawyer to undertake such multiple representation.
+Finding as we do as to the second inquiry, the first inquiry presented becomes moot in that the dual representation should not have been undertaken in the first instance but would, in any event, violate Rule 1.9, MRPC.

 It should be clear on the face of the pleading or the property settlement agreement in a joint bill for divorce of the parties which party the attorney represents.